-Our mission is to effectively address the causes and complexities of the homeless and working poor by providing shelter, food, clothing, case management services, treatment services, transitional planning for short and long term goals, subsidized housing, education, employment, and a path towards independence and success.
+Open Doors’ mission is to effectively address the causes and complexities of the homeless and working poor by providing shelter, food, clothing, case management services, transitional planning for short and long term goals, affordable and supportive housing, education, employment, and a path towards independence and success.

-We also operate a number of private residences, providing supportive housing to those who are working and earning an income, but unable to afford housing in the area.
+Open Doors also operates a number of private residences, providing supportive and affordable housing to those who are working and earning an income but unable to afford market rents in the area.

-The shelter operates primarily from private donations, with less than 40% of our operating budget coming from government funding.
+Open Doors operates primarily from private donations, with less than 25% of our operating budget coming from government funding.
 90 cents of every dollar donated goes directly to providing food, shelter and assistance to those in need.
 Our board is comprised entirely of uncompensated volunteers.

 Please consider a donation today, as the current state of the economy means more people than ever before are seeking our assistance, even as private sector donations dwindle.

 - Single night and short term shelter

 - Permanent housing transition (unsubsidized)

 Open Doors offers two types of housing.
 Our emergency shelter provides overnight and short-term shelter for those who have no viable options for themselves or their family.
 We also offer affordable and supportive apartments for those who have an income but are unable to afford market level rental rates.

 We seek to avoid chronic homelessness by developing individualized plans, supported by caseworkers, to transition each guest from dependence on the shelter to a sustainable housing plan.
 This includes counseling, assistance with exploring options, employment assistance, and affordable and supportive housing options.